 - Follow the road until you see a trail on the right side

 - Take this trail to the lookout (there are a few), and you will get to these views (click on each photo to enlarge it):

 What To Bring For A Visit To Plitvice Lakes National Park

 We have spent the last four months in Europe, starting in Russia, then moving to Greece, Italy and finally France.
 After Russia, we sent back our winter wardrobe thinking that we would not experience temperatures under 20 C (70 F) for the rest of our travels.
 Boy, were we wrong!
 Plitvice Lakes and the surrounding small towns (including where we stayed in Korenica), dipped down to 8 C (47 F) in the evenings and mornings, which we were not at all prepared for!
-On the day we visited the national park, we didn’t remove our jackets until around 11:30 AM when the sun finally warmed up the area enough.
-It was so cold in the morning that I actually wished I had my beanies from back in Seattle to keep my head warm!
+On the day we visited the national park, we didn’t remove our jackets until around 11:30 AM when the sun finally warmed up.
 Check the weather before you go (also keep in mind it rains a LOT here, which is why it’s so green!) and pack accordingly.

 Packing List for Visiting Plitvice Lakes National Park

 - Your camera, an extra battery, and an extra large SD card!
 There’s a good chance you will fill it up!